 Duḥkha is one of the main concerns of Indian...

-At Meadowlark Yoga, our Mysore program is a key element of what makes up our daily offering with 4 hours per morning, and evening options also.
+At Meadowlark Yoga, our Mysore program is a key element of what makes up our daily offering with 4 hours per morning in-studio and online and evening options also.
 What’s a Mysore style class?
 Read more HERE

 When we work with beginners in our Mysore community, we like to work in small groups, so there is lots of personal attention, and care can be given individually.
-This means that we can cater for lots of different levels, bodies and abilities.
+This means that we can cater for lots of different levels, bodies and abilities, we have a great belief that everyone can practice and take benefit from the Ashtanga Vinyasa yoga system.

 We new students!
 So if you are brand new to yoga, just exploring or returning to practice again after a while know you that we have dedicated session for you to gain your confidence in over the coming months: